-It also allows buyers to spread out the cost of the land over a number of monthly payments, which can then be offset by using creative ways to make money from raw land.
+It also helps buyers spread out the cost of the land over several monthly payments, which can then be offset by using creative ways to make money from raw land.

-Regardless of why you are interested in owner financing, here’s what you should know before you purchase owner financed land for sale.
+Regardless of why you are interested in owner-financing, here’s what you should know before you purchase owner financed land.

 1. The Owner May Require a Credit Check

 One of the greatest benefits of an owner financed land sale is that the owner can grant a loan to anyone they wish.

 This means that buyers who wouldn’t otherwise qualify for a loan can purchase land without issue.

 However, it’s important to know that traditional lenders aren’t the only ones who can require credit checks.

 The owner may request a credit report as well as employment history and references.